Samitha-Chowdari/Portfolio/README.md

 # Personal Portfolio

 Welcome to my personal portfolio!
-This website showcases my skills, projects, achievements, and experiences as I progress in my development journey.
+This website showcases my skills, projects, and experiences as I progress in my development journey.

 ## 📜 About Me

-A brief introduction to who you are, your background, and your goals.
-For example:
+A brief introduction to who am I. For example:
 - Name
-- Current role/degree
+- Current degree
-- Technologies you're passionate about
+- Technologies passionated about
 - Career goals or aspirations

 ## 💻 Project Overview

 It is being built to demonstrate:
 - My skills in **front-end development** using HTML, CSS, JavaScript.
-- A **responsive layout** that adapts to different screen sizes.
+- A **Responsive layout** that adapts to different screen sizes.
 - **Interactive features** (like navigation and animations).

 ## 🚀 Tech Stack